Gmagon/src.gmagon.com/source/products/store/trytoAMR/docs.md

 # MANUAL
 ## TryToAMR
-An audio converter for Mac
+An AMR audio converter for Mac

 Version 4.0